oVirt/ovirt-site/source/documentation/draft/building-engine-draft.html.md

 1. Linux based operating system with support for OpenJDK 1.7.0, Maven 3 and PostgreSQL 8.4.8 (or higher).
 2. An Internet connection.

-Note that while this guide was written and tested using Fedora 17 other Linux Distributions can and have been used to build the ovirt-engine project.
+Note that while this guide was written and tested using Fedora 18 other Linux Distributions can and have been used to build the ovirt-engine project.
 Where distribution specific packaging commands are specified in this guide use the syntax that applies for your distribution.

+If you plan to use Debian please take into account that the current stable distribution (squezze) doesn't contain the OpenJDK 1.7.0 or Maven 3 packages, so you will need to update to the current testing distribution (wheezy).

 ## Installing Build Tools